 Mid City TMS Can Help At Any Age

+By 2030, around 20% of the population will be made up of adults over the age of 65.
+Geriatric depression and many adverse reactions to pharmaceuticals in the elderly create a high need for non-medication treatments for depression.
 If you are suffering from depression, Mid City TMS is here to help.
 TMS is a safe and proven treatment for depression that is effective for patients of all ages.
+TMS has been FDA approved since 2008.
 TMS is also covered by Medicare.
 At Mid City TMS, we will work with you and your other healthcare providers to make sure you get the treatment you need.
 Contact us today to see if TMS therapy is right for you.